Pros and Cons: What You Need to Know About Canola Oil

 Because of the elevated levels of erucic acid and the fact that rapeseed oil was poisonous and banned by the FDA, the demand for it was low in the years immediately following WWII.
 Also, due to toxic levels of glucosinolates, a composition that slows animal growth, rapeseed as an animal feed also saw low demand.

-However, by the time the swinging 70s arrived, scientists and plant breeders were already toiling around engineering several varieties of Low-Erucic Acid Rapeseed (LEAR).
+However, by the time the swinging 70s arrived, scientists and plant breeders were already considering the possibility of engineering several varieties of Low-Erucic Acid Rapeseed (LEAR).
 These engineered versions allegedly contained lower levels of glucosinolate.
 For marketing purposes, these altered strands were registered under the “canola” name by the Western Canadian Oilseed Crushers Association in 1978.

 It was in 1985 that the FDA got around to granting the oil derived from these LEAR varieties its coveted “GRAS” (Generally Recognized as Safe) moniker.
 This paved the way for marketers to tout the oil – with its low saturated fat – as a “health food.”